bitcoin-dot-org/developer.bitcoin.org/glossary.rst

   Point function
     The ECDSA function used to create a public key from a private key.

-  PP amount
+  pp amount
     Part of the Output part of the PaymentDetails part of a payment protocol where receivers can specify the amount of satoshis they want paid to a particular pubkey script.

-  PP expires
+  pp expires
     The expires field of a PaymentDetails where the receiver tells the spender when the PaymentDetails expires.

-  PP memo
+  pp memo
     The memo fields of PaymentDetails, Payment, and PaymentACK which allow spenders and receivers to send each other memos.

-  PP merchant data
+  pp merchant data
     The merchant_data part of PaymentDetails and Payment which allows the receiver to send arbitrary data to the spender in PaymentDetails and receive it back in Payments.

-  PP pki data
+  pp PKI data
     The pki_data field of a PaymentRequest which provides details such as certificates necessary to validate the request.

-  PP pki type
+  pp pki type
     The PKI field of a PaymentRequest which tells spenders how to validate this request as being from a specific recipient.

-  PP script
+  pp script
     The script field of a PaymentDetails where the receiver tells the spender what pubkey scripts to pay.

   Previous block header hash
     A field in the block header which contains the SHA256(SHA256()) hash of the previous block's header.

-  R parameter
+  r
     The payment request parameter in a bitcoin: URI.

   Receipt